HTTPArchive/almanac.httparchive.org/src/content/en/2025/cms.md

 {{ figure_markup(
   image="cms-adoption-by-geo.png",
   caption="CMS adoption by geo.", description="Bar chart comparing the percentage of websites using a Content Management System (CMS) across ten different countries for both desktop and mobile platforms.
 Italy leads the group with the highest adoption rate, reaching 51% for mobile sites, followed closely by the United States and the United Kingdom, both at 49%.
-In contrast, Indonesia and Brazil show the lowest adoption rates at 25% and 32% respectively, while mobile adoption consistently outperforms desktop across nearly all featured nations..", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=1849936162&format=interactive", sheets_gid="897134076", sql_file="TODO.sql",
+In contrast, Indonesia and Brazil show the lowest adoption rates at 25% and 32% respectively, while mobile adoption consistently outperforms desktop across nearly all featured nations.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=1849936162&format=interactive", sheets_gid="897134076", sql_file="TODO.sql",